abigailcorcelli/Corcelli_finalproject/preposal.md

 ## Do you have any questions of your own?

 I'm wondering a little about the limitations of web design with the skills I have now.
-In an ideal world I would like to make a digital project page that is highly interactive, but I'm not sure if the skills I have now would enable me to do that.
+In an ideal world I would like to make a digital project page that is highly interactive (inspired by digital project sites like this: http://tudornetworks.net or this: http://xpmethod.columbia.edu/torn-apart/volume/2/index , but I'm not sure if the skills I have now would enable me to do that.